umardraz/Postfix-vManager/Postfix-vManager-CentOS.rst

 2. MySQL Server Installation
 ============================

-Installing MySQL 5 Server on Ubuntu is a quick and easy process.
+Installing MySQL 5 Server on CentOS is a quick and easy process.
 In classic fashion let’s get the process underway by updating our system.

 ::